 Beta is intended only for non-commercial, academic research and instruction.
 It is specifically suited to testing scripts and is also not intended for production-level research.
 No PHI or sensitive data may be stored or processed.

 All HPC users with Flux accounts should have access.
-If you need an HPC User account, please fill out the form here.
-To login, please ssh to beta.arc-ts.umich.edu.
+If you complete an HPC User form to get an account.
+To login, ssh to beta.arc-ts.umich.edu.